-In Kabbalah there is something called the Tree of Life, which is the structure behind the 10 sefirot.
-Sefirot are emanations or attributes through which G-d reveals Himself to the world and continues to constantly create it.
-The 10 Sefirot include; Keter (divine intellect), Chochmah (wisdom), Binah (understanding), Chessed (kindness), Gevurah (strength), Tiferet (beauty), Netzach (eternity), Hod (splendour), Yesod (foundation) and Malchut (kingship).
-Each one is written on a disk and arranged in a tree-like formation and connected by "branches”, which is why it is called the Tree of Life.
+It appears in Kabbalah as well, as a mystical symbol made up of lines and circles that represents the ten attributes (sefirot) through which God reveals Himself to the world and continues to constantly create it.
+The ten sefirot are: Keter (Divine intellect), Chochmah (wisdom), Binah (understanding), Chessed (kindness), Gevurah (strength), Tiferet (beauty), Netzach (eternity), Hod (splendour), Yesod (foundation), and Machut (kingship).
+Each one is written on a disk and arranged in a tree-like formation and connected by "branches", resembling a tree and referred to as the Tree of Life.

-This symbol has inspired many Tree of Life gifts such as inspiring Tree of Life jewelry including Tree of Life necklaces, Judaica, and even Jewish art.
-It is a way to show your faith and a way to inspire belief.
-Whether it be in the shape of an actual tree or in the mystic Kabbalah Tree of Life, these are precious pieces made with love and care, as the Tree of Life deserves to be represented in the best way possible.
-The Tree of Life is nothing ordinary and every home deserves to have something inspired by this Etz Hayim.
+It is a way to show one's faith or even express their Jewish identity.
+Whether it be in the shape of an actual tree or resembling the mystic Kabbalah Tree of Life, these are precious pieces made with love and care, as the Tree of Life deserves to be represented in the best way possible.
+The Tree of Life is nothing ordinary and every home deserves to have something inspired by this powerful symbol!